GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra

 \subsection{Zero-Shot Polyhedron Classification by Frontier Models}

-We conducted a zero-shot polyhedron classification task to evaluate the geometric reasoning capabilities of frontier vision-language models.
-Specifically, we assessed Claude 3.7 Sonnet, Gemini 2.5 Pro, ChatGPT o3, and ChatGPT o4-mini-high by prompting each model with synthetic and real-world images from our dataset, asking simply: \textit{``What is the name of this polyhedron?"} Classification accuracy across polyhedron categories is reported in Figure~\ref{fig:0shot_results}.
+Finally, we conducted a zero-shot polyhedron classification task to evaluate the geometric reasoning capabilities of frontier vision-language models.
+Specifically, we assessed Claude 3.7 Sonnet~\citep{anthropic2025claude37}, Gemini 2.5 Pro~\citep{google2025gemini25pro}, ChatGPT o3, and ChatGPT o4-mini-high~\citep{openai2025o3} by querying each model with synthetic and real-world images from our dataset with the prompt: \textit{``What is the name of this polyhedron?"}. \reb{To ensure robust evaluation, we accounted for synonyms (e.g., Cube/Hexahedron, Stella Octangula/Stellated Octahedron) and manually verified that no models produced correct answers using synonyms outside our dictionary.} Classification accuracy across polyhedron categories is reported in Figure~\ref{fig:combined_cls} (a).